OpenIotNetwork/LoRa-gpstrack/README.md

  - Dragino LoRa GPS Shield
  - power source for powering Arduino

-Put together the pieces as described in the vendor's manual.
+Put together the hardware as described in the vendor's manual.

+Create an application in The Things Network Console and add a new device.
+Use ABP as activation method.
+Disable Frame Counter Checks.

 Change the
  - NWKSKEY
  - APPSKEY
  - DEVADDR

-variable accordint to values of the device you created in the The Things Network Console.
+variable according to values of the device you created in the TTN Console.

 Program the application to your Arduino Uno.
 If you have problems while programming, try pressing the reset button of the Shield during programming.

-In The Things Network Console you use this code to decode uplink messages:
+In The Things Network Console you can use this code to decode uplink messages:

     function Decoder(bytes, port) {
         // Decode an uplink message from a buffer